EricGebhart/EricGebhart/README.md

 You can find me in the present at [My Gitlab](https://gitlab.com/ericalina).

-He wrote the following, I changed the tense.
+Eric wrote the following, I changed the tense.

 Have a beautiful day
 Erica